anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 ## Hardware Hash Collection

-The Autopilot test laptop was already at the Windows OOBE screen.
+The Autopilot test laptop was at the Windows OOBE screen.

 To collect the hardware hash, Command Prompt was opened from OOBE using: